-If you have an underpayment on line 15, the department will waive all or part of the penalty for that underpayment if the department determines that either 1 or 2 below applies.
+If you have an underpayment on line 15, the department will waive all or part of the penalty for that underpayment if the department determines that either 1 or 2 below apply.

-- 1. The underpayment was due to a casualty, disaster, or other unusual circumstances, and it would be inequitable to impose the penalty. - In 2001 or 2002, you retired after age 62 or became disabled, and your underpayment was due to reasonable cause.
+- 1. The underpayment was due to a casualty, disaster, or other unusual circumstances, and it would be inequitable to impose the penalty. - 2.
+In 2012 or 2013, you retired after age 62 or became disabled, and your underpayment was due to reasonable cause